-Since tracking my top performing posts in November, I saw that
+Since tracking my top-performing posts in November, I saw that the

 This tells me that this is the type of content that people like to read, and starting this February, I’ve shifted from rotating my topics of content creation, self-love and travel to focus more on content about growing one’s blog.

 Moving forward, I’ll continue this strategy of focusing on posts about content creation.

 The next thing I look at and track are my e-mail subscribers.